ZiggyV/gulp-sass-boilerplate/readme.md

 Gulp boilerplate
 ======
 A front-end boilerplate using [Gulp](http://gulpjs.com/ "Gulp.js") as build tool.
-Based on Yeoman's [webapp generator](https://github.com/yeoman/generator-webapp "Yeoman Webapp Generator"), various other blogs/tutorials and my own experience through the years.
+Based on Yeoman's [webapp generator](https://github.com/yeoman/generator-webapp "Yeoman Webapp Generator"), various other blogs/tutorials and my own experience.

 What this boilerplate does for you:
 * Live reloading and synchronization with [BrowserSync](https://www.browsersync.io/ "BrowserSync")